whitelilydragon/ShangMuArchitect/README.md

 ### Windows tells me that the "page" is unavailable, or "Your IT Administrator has limited access to some areas of this app", and refuses the launch the fan game

 This has been known by our community to trigger because of anti-virus apps, like AVG.
-You can create an exception for the game's directory from within your anti-virus's control panel, which will allow the fan game to run without these messages appearing.
+You can create an exception for the game's directory in your anti-virus's control panel.
+This allows the game to run without these messages appearing.

 ### Windows Smartscreen prevents me from running the game

 Click "more" on the prompt, then "run anyway" should appear.
 This has only happened with installer packages for the game.
+(Which are not supported at this time.)

 ### The game is taking a while to launch when I click on it?